TeamSparkAI/mcp-registry/public/linter.md

 ## no-secret-static-value

-**Purpose:** Warn about static values marked as secret, which  will likelt not have the desired effect
+**Purpose:** Warn about static values marked as secret, which will likely not have the desired effect

 **Message:** Field with static value should not be marked as secret